dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 If you don't feel like spending time labeling all the images (although I recommend doing them at least once), you can find the labeled ones in the `data/labeled/` folder.

 ### 🌀 Modeling
-Once the labeling is done, we are now ready to start modeling.
-The modeling will be done in a `jupyter` notebook environment.
+Once the labeling is done, we are now ready to start modeling in a `jupyter` notebook environment.

-To launch the `jupyter` notebook run
+To launch the `jupyter` notebook run the following in your terminal
 ```bash
 jupyter lab
 ```

 A browser window should pop up.
 On the left pane, double click the `train.ipynb` to open the notebook.

-All the codes in this section are in the `train.ipynb` notebook.
+All the codes in this section are inside notebook.
 Here, I will attempt to walk you through just enough details of the code to get you started with modeling on your own data.
 If you require further clarifications, the IceVision [documentation](https://airctic.com/0.12.0/) is a good starting point.
 Or drop me a [message](https://dicksonneoh.com/contact/).

 The first cell in the notebook are the imports.
-With IceVision all the necessary components are imported with one line of code
+With IceVision all the necessary components are imported with one line of code:

 ```python
 from icevision.all import *
 ```

 If something wasn't properly installed, the imports will raise an error message.
 In that event, you must go back to the installation step before proceeding.